Doctoral Internship in Health Service Psychology

 Professional Identity

 The consolidation of an intern's professional identity as a psychologist is a cornerstone of the internship experience, and a primary goal of the internship program is to assist interns in developing a professional identity as a psychologist.
-To help interns make the transition from student to professional, they are provided opportunities to participate in all of the professional activities of a University psychologist and given help in assimilating these experiential activities with their academic learning.
+To help interns make the transition from student to professional, they are provided opportunities to participate in all of the professional activities of a university psychologist and given help in assimilating these experiential activities with their academic learning.
 Our goal is to assist interns in establishing a professional identity that emphasizes competent clinical decision-making, multicultural competence, and sound ethical awareness and judgment.

 Internship Competencies and Program Goals